 Is the thought of decorating the Christmas tree, fighting for your place in the Christmas shopping queues and trying to stuff the turkey into the oven a little too much to bear?

 No wonder people from all over the country escape the hubbub during the festive season!
 Spend some (or all) of December experiencing how other countries do it instead.

 Pack a stocking or a mini-tree for your cabin and maybe a Santa hat if you don’t want to be too much of a Scrooge.
 If you can’t escape Christmas completely then you can at least do it cruise ship style (and without having to peel a single sprout).

 Or embrace it!
 Why run away from the festive cheer just because you’re on holiday?
 There are so many magical Christmas markets that you’ll find even on the shortest and simplest of city breaks…

 Try Budapest where the mulled wine is only a few steps away from the port, or maybe Cologne where you’ll get to stroll around over 160 stalls!

 Festival tip: Aside from the vast array of Christmas markets there are to explore around the world, December doesn’t just have to be about the festive celebrations.
 Who prefers chocolates to christmas wreaths?
 In Switzerland you’ll find the city, Geneva’s largest festival, At l’Escalade, is where chocolate cauldrons are smashed up and collected to devour.
 A huge bonfire is lit in the cathdral square for some post-chocolate festivities…enjoy a different side to December.

-Whether you want to escape the frosty weather at home and feel the heat of a Caribbean island,, find the perfect summer resort for the kids, seek out the festivals and cultural events of a city abroad or embrace the winter weather with a trip somewhere icy…
+Do you prefer to escape the frosty weather at home and feel the heat of a Caribbean island or do you always need to find the perfect summer resort for the kids?
+Do you seek out the festivals and cultural events of a city abroad or embrace the winter weather with a trip somewhere icy?